 We have reviewed the feedback about our proposals for Avenue Road Access.
 We have now finalised our designs for the access and have submitted a planning application to Westminster City Council.
 You can view the application here: http://idoxpa.westminster.gov.uk/online-applications/ using application reference '18/06246/FULL'.

-If the proposal receives planning consent, we will then build the access between Winter 2018 and Spring 2019.
+If the proposal receives planning consent, we will then build the access in late 2019.

 Why we’re doing this